Geethen/gee4ec/content/post/practical-9.md

 **Extracting the spectral signatures**

-At this point, we have our response and explanatory variables prepared and we can move on to extracting the spectral signatures for each of the points.
+At this point, we have our response and explanatory variables prepared.
+We can move on to extracting the spectral signatures for each of the points.
 The ‘tileScale’ argument may be useful when working with large computations that fail due to computation errors.

 ```js
 var Features = composite.sampleRegions({